rhasspy/rhasspy-nlu/README.md

 This is at least twice as fast, but will fail if the sentence is not precisely present in the graph.

 Strict recognition also supports `stop_words` for a little added flexibility.
+If recognition without `stop_words` fails, a second attempt will be made using `stop_words`.

 ## ARPA Language Models